cram2/cram/cram_pr2/README.md

 cram_pr2
 ========

-CRAM packages related to the PR2, e.g. process modules, or costmaps.
+CRAM packages related to the PR2, e.g. process modules, costmaps and lightweight simulation of PR2 robot.